1. We asked 200 pharma leaders about AI

 - Advanced companies integrate AI into compliance and governance — using it for regulatory review, medical content approvals, and ethics monitoring.

-AI is transforming research, drug manufacturing, clinical trials, and drug development processes in the pharmaceutical industry, driving efficiency, reducing costs, and improving patient outcomes.
+AI is changing the pharmaceutical industry.
+It’s making research, drug manufacturing, clinical trials, and drug development faster and cheaper.
+This boosts efficiency and leads to better patient outcomes.

 6. AI in pharma: optimism and what comes next

-According to the State of AI in Pharma, 62% of respondents rated their optimism about AI’s future impact as high or very high.
+The State of AI in Pharma shows that 62% of respondents feel optimistic about AI’s future impact.
 Only 9% expressed low confidence.
-This overwhelming positivity shows that, even though pharma’s AI journey is complex, leaders believe it will transform the industry within just a few years.
+This high positivity shows that leaders believe AI will change the industry in just a few years, even though the journey is complex.

 What drives this optimism?